ramazansakin/ramazansakin/README.md

 <br/>

 I'm Ramazan, Software Engineer and researcher of the future.

 <br/>
+<i>I can refer for many positions for several opportunities, if you send your CV.</i>

 - :rocket: I’m looking for organizations to collaborate open-source projects as a volunteer!